Where can I find information and statistics about rugby?

 There are lots of books about rugby that might be helpful for you.
 Check out your local public or school library to see what they have available.

-Some recommended books about famous rugby players are:
+Some recommended books about rugby and famous rugby players in New Zealand are:

 - Dan Carter by Dan Carter and Duncan Greive